 7. 60% of your Copy’s Success lies in the Headline

 Your headline decides the fate of your ad.
 If you catch the reader’s attention through your headline you have won half the war.
 Once the reader reads the headline, he will be able to contemplate if he wants to read the rest of it or not.
 So keeping the ideal consumer persona in mind, you have to write a headline which will showcase exactly why he needs to buy your product right away to make his life better.
 While also adding the hint of curiosity in it, so that you compel your target consumer to read the rest of the copy.
 Also, it’s always great to chalk out a few options for the headline, and then choose the best from the lot.
 Don’t go with the first thing you come up with.
 You can take inspiration from a lot of ads around or also take an online class to hone your craft even more.
-There are a lot of great online courses out there like this one.
+There are a lot of great online courses out there.

 8. Dump the Thesaurus